jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/automatic-execution-order-and-more.md

 If methods are tied to the same data... a relational database doesn't know about that.
 It can be statements specified in a procedural programming environment, that the database is not aware of at all.
 It just gets confronted with multiple methods that want to run when they want to run.
 My own system might know they can be in each other's way, because the system sees both the data and the methods, and the way they are tied together.
 The data is aware of the methods that influence them, the methods and the data form a single construction of things referring to one another.
 A single diagram in symbol.
 Automatic execution order may determine which things might go sequentially and which things need to go parallelly.
 I just might list out all the different possibilities for things getting in each other's way.
-I just think that blending the procedures and objects into a single construction just gives you an opportunity to mathematically solve the equation and automatically determine what can execute concurrently and what  can not, and for how long, or up until which point.
+I just think that blending the commands and objects into a single construction just gives you an opportunity to mathematically solve the equation and automatically determine what can execute concurrently and what  can not, and for how long, or up until which point.

 -----